Riadsala/FoMo/README.md

-If you are interested in using this model, please feel free to get in touch with us (Alasdair Clarke and/or Anna Hughes) for help and advice.
+If you are interested in using this model, please feel free to contact us (Alasdair Clarke and/or Anna Hughes) for help and advice.
 We're happy to help.

 # Model Versions